Ashish013/jekyll-now/_posts/2021-01-16-Hello-World.md

 Other than academics I'd like to invlove myself in playing sports such as Roller Skating, badminton, swimming and cricket.
 Speaking of Roller Skating I've participated in States Competition (Telangana - 2016) and like to skate whenver I'm free.

-I also am fond of cinematography and directing short films and have directed 2 short films in past, both of which I'm not very proud of :grimacing:
+I also am fond of cinematography/directing short films and have directed 2 short films in past, both of which I'm not very proud of :grimacing: